rakibj/Random-Name-and-Country/README.md

 # Random-Name-and-Country
-Get a random name and a random country for your bot player using one function call
+Get a random name and a random country for your bot player using one function call using Unity

 ##